How to Change or Reset a WordPress Password (2023)

-Do you want to change or reset a WordPress password?
+Do you want to change your WordPress password?
+If yes, you’ll get your answer here!

-Chances are that you have lost access to your website.
-Don’t worry though because you can easily change or reset your WordPress password to enhance your website security and restore access to the WordPress Dashboard.
+Don’t worry, though, because you can easily change or reset your WordPress password to enhance your website security and restore access to the WordPress Dashboard.

 The Difference Between Changing and Resetting Your Password